ec-europa/europa-component-library/docs/Migrating-v4.md

 ### Pagination

 - A new `type` has been introduced, `truncation` can be used to add a placeholder with no link to represent some skipped items.
+- In EC the previous and next links are icon only links, in order to get the expected look and feel set the `item.link.link.hide_label` parameter to `true`.

 ### Rating field